-Being underweight increases death risk of CAD women by two-foldSeptember 3rd, 2013 in Health /
+Being underweight increases death risk of CAD women by two-foldSeptember 3, 2013 in Medicine & Health / Health

 Being underweight increases the death risk of women with coronary artery disease (CAD) by 2-fold, according to research presented at the ESC Congress today by Dr Aziza Azimi from Denmark.
 The study suggests that underweight women with CAD should gain weight to reduce their risk of death.